sol112/sol112/README.md

 - 👋 Hi, I’m @sol112
-- 👀 I’m interested in ...Arteficial Inteligence technology
+- 👀 I’m interested in...Web Development
-- 🌱 I’m currently learning ...MSC in IT
+- 🌱 I’m interested in ...Arteficial Inteligence technology
-- 💞️ I’m looking to collaborate on ...codes on Arteficial Inteligence technology
+- 💞️ I’m looking to collaborate on ...codes on Web Development and Arteficial Inteligence technology
 - 📫 How to reach me ...

 <!---